pashok3d/ConverstationalAgent/README.md

 ```
 Example conversation:
 ```
->>> Hi!
+Human: Hi!
 My name is Bob.
 How are you?

-<<< Hello Bob!
+Agent: Hello Bob!
 I'm an AI assistant trained to help with a wide range of tasks.
 How can I assist you today?

->>> Tell me a joke
+Human: Tell me a joke

-<<< Sure, here's a joke for you: Why don't scientists trust atoms?
+Agent: Sure, here's a joke for you: Why don't scientists trust atoms?
 Because they make up everything!

->>> What do know about PacificTech Robotics?
+Human: What do know about PacificTech Robotics?

-<<< PacificTech Robotics is a company that focuses on research and development in the field of robotics.
+Agent: PacificTech Robotics is a company that focuses on research and development in the field of robotics.
 They explore emerging ...
 (Information from Knowledge Base)

->>> What type of robots?
+Human: What type of robots?

-<<< At AquaTech Robotics, they specialize in the development and deployment of aquatic robots.
+Agent: At AquaTech Robotics, they specialize in the development and deployment of aquatic robots.
 Their team is dedicated ...
 (Information from Knowledge Base)

->>> Where is the location of their headquater?
+Human: Where is the location of their headquater?

-<<< PacificTech Robotics is headquartered on an island called Raraka in the heart of the Pacific Ocean.
+Agent: PacificTech Robotics is headquartered on an island called Raraka in the heart of the Pacific Ocean.
 (Information from Knowledge Base)

->>> How far is it from Warsaw, Poland?
+Human: How far is it from Warsaw, Poland?

-<<< The distance from Warsaw, Poland varies depending on the mode of transportation.
+Agent: The distance from Warsaw, Poland varies depending on the mode of transportation.
 By air, the distance is approximately 1,000 miles.
 (Searches Web)

->>> Okey, thank you, now please connect me with a real agent
+Human: Okey, thank you, now please connect me with a real agent

-<<< Redirecting to human assistant...
+Agent: Redirecting to human assistant...
 (Knows when to redirect to Human)
 ```

 ## More details